joshbruce/fourth-earth-raw/public/additions/content.md

 Guidelines for tools:

-1. Tools may decrease the difficulty level of an action, regardless of rank; characters could whittle wood with their fingernails but it would be easier with a knife.
+1. Tools may decrease the difficulty level of an action, regardless of rank: characters could whittle wood with their fingernails but it would be easier with a knife.
 2. Tools may be added to the setting as play continues; as part of character creation or upon request.

 Consider: